Datadog MCP server

 Stats

-The Datadog MCP server allows you to integrate Datadog monitoring capabilities with Model Context Protocol (MCP) interfaces, enabling you to manage incidents, monitors, logs, dashboards, metrics, and more through a standardized protocol.
+The Datadog MCP Server provides a powerful interface to access Datadog's monitoring capabilities through the Model Context Protocol.
+This server enables you to manage incidents, monitors, logs, dashboards, metrics, and other Datadog features directly through MCP clients like Claude.

-Before using the Datadog MCP server, you need valid Datadog API credentials:
+Before using the MCP server, you'll need to configure your Datadog API credentials:

 • DATADOG_API_KEY: Your Datadog API key